 Haddonfield residents in grades 9-12 are eligible to apply.

-The next application season will open up in 2027. f you'd like us to notify you when applications are released, please send us an e-mail.
+The next exchange class will travel to Japan in the summer of 2027.
+Our application season will begin in late Fall of 2026.
+If you'd like us to notify you when applications are released, please send us an e-mail.

-In the meantime, please also consider becoming a host family in 2026.
+In the meantime, please also consider becoming a host family this summer in 2026.
 Those who host a Japanese student in our program are given priority status when application season opens the following year.

 No, as long as you're a resident in Haddonfield, it doesn't matter what school you go to.
 Homeschoolers are also eligible.